logo image

 1842 - Queen Victoria takes the first of her many Tours of Scotland, giving great reviews, leading to more Tourists.

-1884 - the Skye Boat Song is published contain the section - Speed bonny boat like a bird on a wing, Onward the sailors cry.
+1884 - the Skye Boat Song is published containing the section - Speed bonny boat like a bird on a wing, Onward the sailors cry.
 Carry the lad that’s born to be King, Over the sea to Skye.
 Many people visiting the area were inspired to do so by this song.

 1897 - the Railway was completed between Inverness and Kyle of Lochalsh, through one of the most remote parts of Scotland.